Statistical Inference in Large Multi-way Networks: Auxiliary results

-We have The four terms in the right-hand side of the equality above are of the same 'type', the only difference we need to take care of is the relation between $I_s$, $I_r$, $i$ and $j$.
+Now that we have all the necessary tools, we go back to our initial problem.
+We first observe that The four terms in the right-hand side of the equality above are of the same 'type', the only difference we need to take care of is the relation between $I_s$, $I_r$, $i$ and $j$.
 Let us consider the hardest situation when $I_s$ and $I_r$ intersect and $i$ and $j$ are different and both in this intersection.
 The other situations are easier using independence and can be handled using similar technics as below.
 We are therefore considering now the situation where $i\neq j\in I:=I_r\cap I_s$.
-We use the following decomposition: Let us handle the two terms in the right-hand side separately.
-We have for and using independence and the Chernoff bound above we have for all $k\geq(e^2\bar\lambda)^4$, and so Gathering the results above, we obtain Next, using that $\bE[U_i^2] = 2\lambda_i (1-\exp(-\lambda_i))^{-1} \bP[U_i\geq1]\leq 4(\bar\lambda+1)\bP[U_i\geq1]$, we have
+We use the following decomposition and upper bound: It follows from independence, \eqref{eq:exp_poisson_less_proba} and \eqref{eq:log_poisson} that there exists an absolute constant $c_0>0$ such that and on the other side, using independence, we have This shows that